supamii/QttpServer/README.md

 The MSVC 2012 and 2013 compilers don't support C++1y well enough so QttpServer is limited to  Windows 10 with Visual Studio 2015.

-Compounded by the fact that Qt has yet to explicity support MSVC 2015, there is a considerable amount of steps to complete.
+Compounded by the fact that Qt has yet to explicity support MSVC 2015, there are a considerable amount of steps to complete.
 We'll first need to install Qt with MSVC 2013 for QtCreator, download sources, and finally build Qt5 against MSVC 2015.

 #### Prerequisites
 1. Visual Studio 2013 express (MSVC 2013 tool-chain) - C++ tools must be activated